styxlab/jamify-docs/pages/index.md

 # next-cms-ghost

 **next-cms-ghost** is a flaring fast blog front end powered by [Next.js](https://nextjs.org) ready to source content from a headless Ghost CMS.
-The front end is a full Ghost Casper clone replacting Ghost handlebars with modern React.
-This project uses Next.js hypbrid approach, thus delivering fastest, fully SEO optimized static sites that can be quickly updated with incremental static regeneration.
+The front end is a full Ghost Casper clone replacing Ghost handlebars with modern React.
+This project uses Next.js hypbrid approach, thus delivering blazing fast, fully SEO optimized static sites that can be quickly updated with incremental static regeneration.

 <br/>